The 10 Best War Documentaries to Watch on Netflix

 If you want to watch the best war documentaries ever made, look no further than Netflix.

 Netflix has lots of great documentaries to watch.
 Whether you like biographies, science, music, or history, there is something for everyone.
-And Netflix excels with its choice of war documentaries.
+But Netflix really excels with its choice of war documentaries.

 Here are the best war documentaries to watch on Netflix right now.

 If you enjoy watching original footage rather than talking heads, World War II in Colour is the best documentary about the Second World War that you’ll find on Netflix.